The Members of

 2. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure 'B' statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

 |For S C Mehra & Associates LLP || |

 |Chartered Accountants || |

 |FRN.
 106156W /W100305 || |

 |M. No: 039730 ||Date : May 292019 |

 Referred to in Paragraph 1(g) under the heading of "Report on other Legal andRegulatory Requirements" of our report to the members of Shalimar Productions Limitedof even date

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of M/s.SHALIMAR PRODUCTIONS LIMITED ("the Company") as of March 31 2016 inconjunction with our audit of the standalone financial statements of the Company for theyear ended on that date.
+We have audited the internal financial controls over financial reporting of ShalimarProductions Limited ("the Company") as of March 31 2019 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.